smasher164/oscons/README.md

 # OS Construction

-This branch contains a BIOS-based bootloader for x86 that prints enters protected mode.
-YASM is used to assemble the source, and is available at https://yasm.tortall.net. ld is used to link the binary, and objcopy is used to strip its ELF headers.
-These commands can either be found in GNU Binutils at https://www.gnu.org/software/binutils/ or LLVM at https://lld.llvm.org/ and https://llvm.org/docs/CommandGuide/llvm-objcopy.html.
+This branch contains a BIOS-based bootloader for x86 that enters protected mode.
+[YASM](https://yasm.tortall.net) is used to assemble the source, [clang](https://clang.llvm.org/)+[lld](https://lld.llvm.org/) are used to link the binary, and [objcopy](https://llvm.org/docs/CommandGuide/llvm-objcopy.html) is used to strip its ELF headers.
+For convenience, I have installed and configured these tools in a [Dockerfile](Dockerfile), whose image can be pulled as [smasher164/oscons:booting](https://hub.docker.com/r/smasher164/oscons/tags).

 QEMU is used to emulate the hardware and BIOS necessary to run the bootloader, and is available at https://www.qemu.org/.
-My system runs `lld` so the Unix linker is installed as `ld.lld`.

-QEMU can be used to execute the flat binary file by treating it as a disk.
-Either qemu-system-i386 or qemu-system-x86_64 can be used to run the disk image.
+It can be used to execute the flat binary file by treating it as a disk.
+Use `qemu-system-i386` or `qemu-system-x86_64` to run the disk image.
 The following commands can be used to build and run the bootloader in QEMU:

 ```
-$ yasm -f elf boot.asm -o boot.o
+$ yasm --oformat=elf boot.asm -o boot.o
-$ ld.lld boot.o -N -T script.ld -b binary -o boot.img
+$ cc -o boot.img boot.o --target=i386-none-elf -static -nostdlib -T script.ld
-$ objcopy boot.img -S -O binary
+$ objcopy boot.img --strip-all --output-target=binary
 $ qemu-system-<i386|x86_64> -drive format=raw,file=boot.img
 ```